-- People and their relatives had opportunities to provide feedback through surveys, people and their relatives had opportunities to attend meetings and raise any comments via an open door policy at any time. - From our observations and speaking with staff, the registered manager and provider demonstrated a commitment to providing consideration to peoples protected characteristics.
+- Staff morale was good, and they told us that they were involved in the development of the service, through discussions at staff meetings and handovers. - People and their relatives had opportunities to provide feedback through surveys, people and their relatives had opportunities to attend meetings and raise any comments via an open door policy at any time. - From our observations and speaking with staff, the registered manager and staff demonstrated a commitment to providing consideration to peoples protected characteristics.